-The analyst for the committee will process all bills and amendments through the OFPR fiscal review procedure, ensure that preliminary impact statements and fiscal notes are brought to the attention of the committee and ensure that any required fiscal note and appropriations or allocations section is included with a committee report.
-The committee may ask the fiscal analyst from OFPR to come to the committee to discuss the fiscal note or the appropriations or allocations section intended to be included as part of committee amendment.
-After reviewing a fiscal note and any draft appropriations or allocations section, or notes or sections in the case of multiple reports, a committee may report the bill out with the fiscal note or notes or it may reconsider its action and change or eliminate the fiscal impact by making changes to the bill or amendment.
+The committee analyst will process all bills and amendments through the OFPR fiscal review procedure, ensure that preliminary impact statements and fiscal notes are brought to the attention of the committee and ensure that any required fiscal note and appropriations or allocations section is included with a committee report.
+The committee may ask the fiscal analyst from OFPR to come to the committee to discuss the fiscal note or the appropriations and allocations section intended to be included as part of a committee amendment.
+After reviewing a fiscal note and any draft appropriations and allocations section prepared by OFPR, or notes or sections in the case of multiple reports, a committee may report the bill out with the fiscal note or notes or it may reconsider its action and change or eliminate the fiscal impact by making changes to the bill or amendment.
 Any change will require a new review and revised fiscal note from OFPR.